PrisonTeam/Prison/docs/knownissues_v3.2.x.md

 - /mines set size <mineName> walls 0 is not refreshing.
   - NOTE: Cannot refresh liners if size is 0.
 The reason for this is that a liner may not always fill the full edge.
 Therefore, a value of 0 cannot tell if there should be a liner block in that position.
 Normally a liner only replaces existing block when applying the liner, or it forces it so it fills the whole edge.
 If it's not normally forced, then it cannot be done.
+  - NOTE: See the next comment.
+That may be the best option since anything else will never be perfect anyway and it will also be overly complex.
+The following is a simple and clear way of repairing the liners.

+- Mine liner data - Is there any way to capture what blocks were set so a "repair" can work?
+  - Only real option appears to be to +1 it, then -1 it to force the repair.
+  - Or when running the repair state something like:
+    "Repair can only update blocks that are in place in the liner.
+If one is missing, then OP yourself, then fill in the voids with any blocks (cobblestone) then run the repair again."

 - Future Block Constraints: